We’ll Install Your Raised Garden Bed &

 What is the installation process like?

-If you are unsure about where you would like to place your garden, we offer pre-install consultations where we will help design your garden, talk through any garden issues pertaining to your site, and decide on a good location based on sun and other factors.
+Every installation starts with a pre-install consultation, where we will help design your garden, talk through any garden issues pertaining to your site, and decide on a good location based on sun and other factors.

-On the day of installation, our garden installers will arrive at your house between 9 and 11am to get started.
+On the day of installation, we will arrive at your house between 9 and 11am to get started.
 We typically install and plant your garden in one day.
-If we install your garden before April, we will return mid-April to plant your garden with cold crops and then we will return again mid-May to finish planting your warm crops.
-You do not need to be home while we install the garden, unless you’d like to be.
-And if you would like to help us plant your garden, you’re welcome to join us!
+You do not need to be home while we install the garden unless you’d like to be.

 What if I have a brown thumb (have never gardened)?